abarker/typped/_sources/basic_usage.rst.txt

    keep synced with file basic_usage_examples.py in examples dir

 This section gives an overview of the basic usage of the Typped package.
 Later sections go into many more details.
-Executable code for the examples on this page can be found in the file `examples/basic_usage_examples.py
+Executable code for all the examples on this page can be found in the file `examples/basic_usage_examples.py
 <https://github.com/abarker/typped/blob/master/examples/basic_usage_section_examples.py>`_.

 The ``PrattParser`` class is the main class provided by the Typped package.
 It